mwrouse/daphne/README.md

 # Daphne
 ![Daphne Blake](dist/daphneblake.jpg)

 Daphne is a portable tool that allows you to easily create static blogs.
-With Daphne, you can create your own templates to fully customize your website.
-Very similar to Jekyll, Daphne takes out some complexity of such a tool.
+You define your content, pages, posts, and templates, and Daphne will combine everything into a complete website based on your specifications.
+Very similar to Jekyll, except Daphne removes some complexity.

 ## Getting Started
 Getting started with Daphne is easy, simply download [dist/daphne.exe](dist/daphne.exe), place it in the directory of your website, or somewhere else and link to it with your `PATH` environment variable, and use the following command to build your website: